Collaborative Document Editing with Multiple Users and AI Agents: Results

-The \emphresult{comment integration of agents was valued} here specifically.
-As \p{2}{8} said: \pquote{I really like the comments.
-You can add the agent directly in the comments and that was very convenient, and it feels like you're actually talking to a person or like you're discussing with someone.} Similary, \p{2}{3} found the comments \pquote{very helpful, especially to collaborate with others [...] and very integrated.} \p{1}{7} wanted to keep using this feature: \pquote{What I would include in the usual editor is the comments with the AI agents.} The comments integrating AI were also highlighted as a valued feature by \p{1}{1}, \p{1}{3}, \p{2}{9} and everyone in groups 4, 8, 11, 12, and 13.
+The design \emphresult{integrating agents specifically into comments was valued}, as explicitly highlighted by \p{1}{1}, \p{1}{3}, \p{2}{9} and everyone in groups 4, 8, 11, 12, and 13.
+For example, \p{2}{8} said: \pquote{I really like the comments.
+You can add the agent directly in the comments and that was very convenient, and it feels like you're actually talking to a person or like you're discussing with someone.} Similary, \p{2}{3} found the comments \pquote{very helpful, especially to collaborate with others [...] and very integrated.} \p{2}{11} valued the AI comments as additions in comparison to Google Docs: \pquote{I like the overall [...] similarity to Google Docs style because, I mean, for me it was very easy to to get into it [...] and then having AI integrated in the form of [...] comments and to have these tasks. [...]
+I really like to have AI integrated in the tool.} \p{1}{7} wanted to keep this feature when reflecting on their usual tools: \pquote{What I would include in the usual editor is the comments with the AI agents.}